What are our teabags made from?

 The first use of the teabag dates back to over 100 years ago, when a New York Tea Merchant sent out samples of tea packed into silk bags.
 (Refer to history here).
 Some people assumed that the bags were to be used in the same way as metal infusers, and placed the entire bag into the pot to brew with.
 It was therefore by accident that the teabag was born!

 In the 1980s, Nerada was one of the many packers in Australia to leverage teabag packing machinery to produce teabags in our Innisfail packing factory.
 Since then, the entire range of Nerada teas and herbal infusions are readily available in teabags and have all been packed at our Brisbane packing facility.
-Since 1991 we have invested in some of the most technologically advanced and high speed teabag machinery available.
+Since 1991 we have invested in some of the most technologically advanced and high speed teabag machinery available to bring you Australia’s freshest cup of tea.

+Times continue to change though.
 As a leading producer of tea in Australia, we recognise the need for continued innovation and we are always looking at ways to reduce our environmental footprint.
 We are proud of the fact that our Australian tea plantations are pesticide free, and all our other products are organically grown.
-Recently we were the first agricultural enterprise in Australia to be awarded Rainforest Alliance Certification.
+Recently, we were the first agricultural enterprise in Australia to be awarded Rainforest Alliance Certification.
+Our environmental footprint is something that we take very seriously.

-Currently, there’s very few filter grade paper options available to tea producers that can seal the tea into the bags effectively whilst allowing the tea flavours to infuse naturally.
+Currently, there are very few filter grade paper options available to tea producers that can seal the tea into the bags effectively whilst allowing the tea flavours to infuse naturally.

-These fibres are used to heat-seal the teabag, ensuring that the tea remains inside the bag while brewing.
+These synthetic fibres are used to heat-seal the teabag, ensuring that the tea remains inside the bag while brewing.
 These heat-sealable fibres do not leak into the tea during the brewing process.
 In fact, the use of heat-sealable fibre in teabags has met with rigorous worldwide food and safety regulations, deeming their use 100% safe for the tea drinker.
+They are fully compliant with Food Standards Australia guidelines regarding the use of microplastics in food.

 Our teabags are oxygen-whitened, which means they have not been treated with harmful chlorine or chlorine-based compounds.
 Not only are oxygen-whitened teabags healthier for the tea drinker, no harmful toxins enter the environment once the tea bag is discarded.